jsminem/terraform-guardium-datastore-audit/modules/aws-mysql-rds-audit/README.md

-# AWS MariaDB RDS Audit Configuration
+# AWS MySQL RDS Audit Configuration

-This module configures audit logging for MariaDB RDS instances with IBM Guardium Data Protection.
+This module configures audit logging for MySQL RDS instances with IBM Guardium Data Protection.
 It enables the MariaDB Audit Plugin through an option group and configures log collection via CloudWatch.

 ## Prerequisites

 Before using this module, you need to:

-1. Have an existing MariaDB RDS instance
+1. Have an existing MySQL RDS instance
 2. Have Guardium set up with appropriate credentials
 3. **Important**: You must initialize Terraform and import the existing parameter and option group before applying this module